 I think homeschooling is just a bit like marriage in that you can't really know what it's like until you are there.
 You can imagine how it will be.
 You can see how it is for other people.
 But until you've lived it yourself, you can't really know.

-Being a school teacher for so many years, I had a small vision of what homeschooling would look like.
+Being a public school teacher for so many years, I had a small vision of what homeschooling would look like.
 Now you should know I had never set foot into another homeschooler's house when we started.
 All I knew is that my oldest daughter had been struggling in school since she started and I thought "I could do better."
 So we did it.

 We are not the statistical family whose children all went to college at the age of 12.
 Nope.
 Normal family over here!
 But what I didn't know is there is SO MUCH MORE to homeschooling than the academics.
 Here are some things I discovered:

 If someone is sick, you can choose to stop school for the day, or continue school for the healthy ones, or just do some school.
 The call is yours.
 No more making those horrible dawn decisions trying to decide if the child is sick enough to stay home

 If life hands you a disruption (a move, a new baby, etc.) you can just suspend school for a bit.
 Really.
 Pick it back up later.
 Live life.

 Your kids will have time to play with their toys, enjoy their yard, and use their imagination.